ailabstw/FLaVor/examples/hello-inference/README.md

 - `regressions`: a dictionary in which each key is the regression ID.
 The corresponding value is a dictionary with regression information that must be filled with `superregression_name` and all necessary details as described in the AiCOCO format, except for the fields related to "nanoid".

 - `model_out`:
-  - classification and regression task: classification or regression results in a 1D NumPy with shape of `(n,)`.
-For multi-head cases, simply concatenate outputs of each head and keep the order in `category_ids`.
+    - Classification and regression tasks
+	    - **Output format**: The output is a 1-dimensional NumPy array with the shape `(c,)`.
+	    - **Details**:
+	      - For tasks involving classification or regression, the result is displayed in this array.
+	      - In scenarios with multiple heads (multi-head cases), the outputs of each head should be concatenated.
+The concatenation order must follow the `category_ids`.

+    - Detection task
-  - detection task: detection results packed in a dictionary containing key-value pairs as following:
+	    - **Output format**: The output for detection tasks is a dictionary with multiple key-value pairs.
+	    - **Details**:
-    - `"bbox_pred"`: a list of bbox prediction.
-For example, ```[[x_min, y_min, x_max, y_max], ...]```
+	      - `"bbox_pred"`: This key corresponds to a list of bounding box predictions.
+Each bounding box is represented as a list: `[x_min, y_min, x_max, y_max]`.
-    - `"cls_pred"`: a list of classification result of each bbox.
+	      - `"cls_pred"`: This key corresponds to a list of classification results for each bounding box.
+The structure is a list of lists, where the dimension of each inner list is `c`, which represents the category of each bounding box.
-    - `"confidence_score"`: (optional) a list of confidence score of each bbox.
+	      - `"confidence_score"`: (Optional) This key contains a list of confidence values, one for each bounding box.
-    - `"regression_value"`: (optional) a list of regression value of each bbox
+	      - `"regression_value"`: (Optional) This is a list of regression values for each bounding box, structured as a list of lists similar to `cls_pred`, where each inner list refers to a bounding box.

+    - Segmentation task
+	    - **Output format**: The output is a 4-dimensional NumPy array with the form `(c, z, y, x)`.
+	    - **Details**:
-  - segmentation task: segmentation results in a 4D NumPy array with shape of `(c, z, y, x)`.
-For semantic segmentation, the values are binary (0 or 1) and indicate the presence of a class.
-For instance segmentation, the array contains instance IDs as positive integers that indicate different instances.
+	      - For semantic segmentation, the array values are binary (0 or 1) and indicate the presence or absence of a class.
+	      - For instance segmentation, the array contains positive integer values, each representing a unique instance ID to distinguish between different instances.

 ### AiCOCO format